 - Demonstrable damages resulting from the defamatory statement

-This structured elements analysis ensures that only claims meeting stringent defamation standards proceed, protecting both business reputations and freedom of expression.
+This structured analysis ensures that only claims meeting stringent standards proceed, balancing protection of business reputations with freedom of expression.
+Employer and employee liability adds additional complexity when the defamatory statements originate from within a corporate structure.

 Intentional Act Requirement

-Establishing the intentional act requirement is fundamental to proving tortious interference.
-It mandates that the defendant engaged in purposeful actions designed to disrupt a business relationship or contract.
-Mere negligence or accidental interference is insufficient; the misconduct must be intentional.
+The defendant must have engaged in purposeful actions designed to disrupt a business relationship or contract.
+Mere negligence or accidental interference is insufficient.
 This element distinguishes tortious interference from other civil wrongs by emphasizing the defendant’s deliberate intent.

 Key considerations include: